-Are you in need of some top quality food but also want to get away from it all??
-Our list features 7 restaurants, some including rooms, that are perfect for those who want to escape the chaos of everyday and enjoy some stunning food in some of the most remote corners of the UK.
+Are you in need of some top quality food, but also want to get away from it all?
+Our list features eight restaurants, some including rooms, that are perfect for those who want to escape the chaos of everyday and enjoy some stunning food in some of the most remote corners of the UK.

 These remote restaurants might just force you to try out a detox from all your gadgets.
 The constant beep of your phone, ping of an email or pointless chatter on the television can cloud your thoughts and interrupt some well needed you time.
 To fully appreciate what these remote venues have to offer, try going without technology.
-Or at least take a break from it once you’ve arrived!
+Or at least take a break from it once you've arrived (our old friend GPS could be useful for actually finding some of them)!

 At these remote restaurants you can indulge in some impressive food that fully exhibits the benefits of using locally sourced produce.
-From foraging for seaweed, on-site farms and large gin or whiskey selections, there is bound to be something you’ll love.
-These venues are perfect for if you’re looking for some peace and quiet but want to enjoy food that delivers pure satisfaction.
+From hand collected seaweed, on-site farms and large gin or whiskey selections, there is bound to be something you'll love.
+These venues are perfect if you're looking for some peace and quiet but want to enjoy food that delivers pure satisfaction.

 Etive: Taynuilt, Scotland